Haidra-Org/hordelib/docs/comfyui-bridge.md

 ## The monkeypatches

-Five ComfyUI internals are patched at import time (`hordelib/execution/comfy_patches.py`), all policy injections with no native hook:
+Six ComfyUI internals are patched at import time (`hordelib/execution/comfy_patches.py`), all policy injections with no native hook:

 - `load_models_gpu` and `ModelPatcher.load`: force full GPU loads (with VRAM-overflow and